City's joint initiative aims to end impunity for those responsible for acts of violence against journalists.

 Published (Updated )

 The Initiative on Impunity and the Rule of Law is a joint project of the City University London Centre for Law, Justice and Journalism (CLJJ) and the University of Sheffield Centre for Freedom of the Media (CFOM).
-CLJJ brings together academic and research staff from the City Law School and the Department of Journalism in the School of Arts.
+CLJJ brings together academic and research staff from the City Law School and the Department of Journalism in the School of Communication & Creativity.
 The Initiative is sponsored by the Open Society Foundation, the Swedish National Commission for UNESCO (the United Nations Educational, Scientific and Cultural Organisation) and the Norwegian PEN Centre (part of the PEN International association of writers).
 It provides an independent platform to assess the effectiveness of existing legal, political and institutional safeguards against violence directed at journalists because of their professional work.
 It also presents a case for more effective international mechanisms to counter such crimes of violence and to end impunity for those who commit them.

 The Initiative has received the backing of Archbishop Desmond Tutu, a long-time advocate for the worldwide protection of journalists' rights.
 He says: